An Appalachian Trail Tale

 Mas Edmundo: “Why not consider the possibility that a city, like a man or woman or tree or any other healthy living thing, should grow until it reaches maturity--and then stop?
 Who wants to live forever under the stress, strain and awkwardness of adolescence?
 A human who never stopped growing would be a freak, a mutant, a monster, a sideshow geek eating live chickens for supper and toppling dead of diabetes and kidney failure into an early grave.”

-No question about it: we passed the optimum point of population levels many decades ago and now exist in an age of accelerating growth and diminishing returns.
+No doubt: we passed the optimum point of population decades ago.
+We now exist in an age of accelerating growth and diminishing returns.
 “If progress,” Ed wrote, “means change for the better--and I’ll support that--then growth as we have come to know it means change for the worse.
 Let me try out a newfangled axiom here: Growth is the enemy of progress.”
+Anyway, even though you realize it’s this blogger’s style, I should apologize for the tangent.
+What does it have to do with an Appalachian Trail hike?

 I ambled along, pulling ahead of Porch and Tumbleweed in the Pawling Nature Reserve.
 Pawling ain’t sprawling.
 The reserve is a thousand-acre remnant of Nature, a park contrived.
 It’s owned by the Nature Conservancy, thus owned by all.
 My thoughts stayed on the stone walls.
 They stonewalled me into believing I’d have better off in this area in that era.